-- Anatomie has a number of cute tops made from travel-friendly fabrics but they’re expensive.
+- Anatomie has a number of high-end cute tops made from travel-friendly fabrics but they’re expensive.

-- Lululemon has some decent options but many of their items lean heavily into the athleisure.
+- Lululemon has some decent options but many of their items lean heavily into athleisure.

 Cold Weather Travel Clothing

 Most of the items on this list will work well in colder weather but you’ll want to pair them with other items to achieve maximum warmth.
-The key is layering — which basically meals combining a few lighter layers to achieve warmth without the bulk.
+The key is layering—which basically means combining a few lighter layers to achieve warmth without the bulk.